mbw-public/llm-session-archive/README.md

 Files that don't look like llm-session-archive extracts (no recognised metadata on line 2) are skipped with a `NOT EXTRACT` warning.
-Filenames are capped at 64 characters (word boundary), so unusually long session titles are truncated cleanly.
+Filenames are sanitized to alphanumerics, underscores, and dashes, capped at 64 characters (word boundary).

 ### Splitting large files